kichikuou/vscode-system3x/README.md

 ## Features

 - Syntax highlighting for `.ADV` source files
+- Documentation appears when you hover over a command name
 - [Go to Definition](https://code.visualstudio.com/docs/editor/editingevolved#_go-to-definition)
   for functions
 - Decompiling and Compiling (using bundled [xsys35c])